Tanner Health System MyChart

 What is a mommy makeover?

-A mommy makeover is a combination of plastic surgical procedures for post-pregnancy women dealing with stubborn tummy bulges and sagging or deflated breasts.
-It typically combines a surgical breast lift and/or breast augmentation with a tummy tuck, performed in a single surgery session.
+A mommy makeover is a combination of plastic surgical procedures for women dealing with stubborn tummy bulges and sagging or deflated breasts after pregnancy.
+It typically includes a surgical breast lift and/or breast augmentation along with a tummy tuck, all performed in a single surgery session.

 How much does a mommy makeover cost?